hellofatimad/cse15l-lab-reports/lab-report1.md

  ```

-  **PROCEED TO STEP 3 if you see error**
+  **PROCEED TO THE NEXT STEP if you see error**

   Otherwise, you are done with *Part 2*!

-3. If you are experiencing any errors like I did, I recommend doing the following in order:
+If you are experiencing any errors like I did, I recommend doing the following in order:
     * double check if you typed in your password correctly!

    If that doesn't work,
     * you should use your UCSD username@ieng6.ucsd.edu account.
     > You already have the password set (the regular one to access email and tritonlink)

    It will work just the same, and you should be able to receive the same messages from the second step.

 In my case, I had to use my ucsd ieng6 account because the remote server closed the connection on its own when I was attempting to login on my cs15l account.
 Thankfully, I had help from a TA, and at the end of section, I had to put down my information to request IT in order to fix my situation.
 I was told that it was an ADs problem, so IT will help.